SFU-CMPT-201/.github/profile/README.md

   in-class activities and long assignments.
 * Unlike long assignments, short assignments are designed to be straightforward.

-Here are the current short assignments:
+Here are the short assignments.
+Please do not use these assignment as-is.
+Each offering of CMPT 201 has its own private repos for these assignments and instructions may vary slightly.
+We provide these only for your reference.

 * [A0: Basics of the Command-Line Interface](https://github.com/SFU-CMPT-201/a0)
 * [A1: Neovim](https://github.com/SFU-CMPT-201/a1)